GReeN FooLS

 Inspiring imagination and creative confidence

-Students expand their creativity through hands-on puppet making and 3D design.
-Projects can be individual or collaborative, making this a versatile program for junior high and high school classrooms.
-They learn manipulation techniques, problem-solving, and teamwork while producing unique works that reflect their imagination.
+Students expand their creativity through hands-on puppet making.
+Projects can be individual or collaborative, making this a versatile program for K-12 classrooms.
+They learn to use simple tools, problem-solve, and engage in teamwork while producing unique creations that reflect their imagination.

 Curriculum Connections

-• Career & Technology Foundations (7–9): safe tool use, planning, and collaboration.
+Career & Technology Foundations (7–9): safe tool use, planning, and collaboration.

-• High School Visual Arts / Drama (10–12): advanced design, performance integration, and reflective practice.
+High School Visual Arts / Drama (10–12): advanced design, performance integration, and reflective practice.

-• Career & Life Management (10–12): collaboration, stress management, and problem-solving through group projects.
+Career & Life Management (10–12): collaboration, stress management, and problem-solving through group projects.

 Grades: 7–12